5 Reasons Why STEM Career Training Should Start in Middle School

 STEM Education Facilitates Hands-On Learning

 Engaging, hands-on learning is critical to reaching middle-school students – and, done right, STEM education is the perfect vehicle.
 Instead of suffering boredom during long lectures, students should be inspired to fully engage in projects: conducting experiments, making decisions, and learning through trial and error.
-And by exposing students to STEM through interactive, kid-centric programs, like EVERFI’s Endeavor platform, teachers can transform sometimes intimidating material into memorable learning experiences.
+And by exposing students to STEM through interactive, kid-centric programs, like Everfi’s Endeavor platform(opens in new tab), teachers can transform sometimes intimidating material into memorable learning experiences.

 Recap